-- Use rainwater for your container pond.
-Tap water contains various additions dependent on where you are in the Country - including chlorine or chloramines which need to be reduced before the plants are added.
+- Tap water contains various additions dependent on where you are in the Country - including chlorine or chloramines.

-- Chlorine Guard should be used every time you top up your pond with tapwater throughout the season.
+- Use Chlorine Guard every time you top up your pond with tap water throughout the season.

 - Include sufficient oxygenating plants in your planting scheme for the size of the container pond so the water will remain fresh and not turn stagnant.

 - Add Barley Bio Algae Control throughout the Spring and Summer to help inhibit algae growth.

 - A concentrated liquid water treatment of the barleystraw control used in larger ponds for many years.

 - Use the Barley Bio liquid before any problem is visible - prevention is better than cure so from 1st March onwards.

 - One 250ml bottle should last one season if you dose with 10ml fortnightly in Spring and Autumn and 10ml weekly in Summer when the water is warmest.